-North Korea vows to 'make the US pay dearly' as sanctions tighten
+North Korea defends nuke program as sanctions tighten

 A stern message

-Speaking in Manila Monday morning, US Secretary of State Rex Tillerson said the new UN measures were a stern message to North Korean leader Kim Jong Un that the international community is united in its commitment to see a Korean Peninsula without nuclear weapons.
+US Secretary of State Rex Tillerson said the new UN measures were a stern message to North Korean leader Kim Jong Un that the international community is united in its commitment to see a Korean Peninsula without nuclear weapons.

 "We hope again that this ultimately will result in North Korea coming to a conclusion to choose a different pathway, and when the conditions are right that we can sit and have a dialogue around the future of North Korea so that they feel secure and prosper economically," Tillerson said at a news conference in the Philippines capital, where he was attending a regional security meeting.

-Weapons experts say the two intercontinental ballistic missiles (ICBMs) were theoretically capable of reaching the mainland United States.
+Weapons experts say the two intercontinental ballistic missiles (ICBMs), fired on July 4 and July 28, were theoretically capable of reaching the mainland United States.
 But they were both fired at a lofted angle, likely to avoid hitting land (both ICBMs landed in the waters off the coast of the Korean Peninsula.)

 Pyongyang sees its weapons program as the key to preventing US-led attempts at regime change, and the July missile tests showed Pyongyang may have passed an important threshold in its quest to obtain the ability to hit the US with a nuclear warhead.

-Some analysts have expressed doubt, however, that sanctions can stop the North Korea's missile and nuclear programs, due to the regime's ongoing commitment to its nuclear program -- which they believe would be the last thing that would see spending cuts -- and the rapid progress they've made in recent years.
+Some analysts have expressed doubt, however, that sanctions can stop the North Korean missile and nuclear programs, due to the regime's ongoing commitment to its nuclear program -- which they believe would be the last thing that would see spending cuts -- and the rapid progress they've made in recent years.
 North Korea is governed by a military-first policy enshrined in its constitution

 .